 The number of forts in South Goa is much less though.
 Only worth considering is the Cabo De Rama Fort, named after Lord Ram that was once used as a prison.
 The fort is in ruins now but the St. Anthony’s church is still nested inside.
 The only regulars there, the birds and monkeys, were pretty amused to see me!

+Erected in 1551 to protect the Mandovi estuary, this fort earlier accommodated dignitaries or viceroys who arrived from or going to Lisbon.
 Most of these picturesque forts were either built or maintained by the Portugese.
 Famed late cartoonist Mario Miranda passionately pursued the restoration process of one of the oldest forts in North Goa, Reis Magos Fort, Bardez over several years.
 Thanks to veteran architect Gerard D’Cunha, it’s again a tourist attraction.

+Aguada Fort: Built in 1962 is named after a Portuguese word which means “Watering Place”, to supply fresh water to the ships sailing in the Arabian Sea.
 Do you know Aguada Fort in Goa has a chamber which can store over 20 L gallons of water or that Terekhol fort, Querim will soon be a wedding venue?
 Also know this: Prince Akbar, in hand with the Marathas made the Chapora fort his base, to have more control than Aurangzeb.
 Want more?
 Visit these beautiful forts of Goa, quick!